Two variable logic with ultimately periodic counting: Introduction

-On the one hand, the corresponding quantification over general $k$-tuples (allowing semi-linear rather than ultimately periodic sets) easily leads to undecidability \cite{undecidabletwovar, BaaderBR20}.
+On the one hand, the corresponding quantification over general $k$-tuples (allowing semi-linear rather than only ultimately periodic sets) easily leads to undecidability \cite{undecidabletwovar, BaaderBR20}.
 On the other hand, adding this quantification to modal logic has been shown to preserve decidability \cite{baader,demrilugiez}.
 Related \emph{one-variable fragments} in which we have only a unary relational vocabulary and the main quantification is $\exists^S x ~ \phi(x)$ are known to be decidable (see, e.g. \cite{bartosztcs}), and their decidability is the basis for a number of software tools focusing on integration of relational languages with Presburger arithmetic \cite{bapa}.
 The decidability of full $\fotwopres$ is, to the best of our knowledge, open.
 There are a number of other extensions of $\ctwo$ that have been shown decidable; for example it has been shown that one can allow a distinguished equivalence relation \cite{ctwocountequiv} or a forest-structured relation \cite{ctwoandforeststocl, ctwoandforests}. $\fotwopres$ is easily seen to be orthogonal to these other extensions.
+For example, equivalence relations and forest-structure are not expressible in $\fotwopres$, whereas modulo counting is not expressible in the logics of \cite{ctwocountequiv,ctwoandforeststocl,ctwoandforests}.

 In this paper we show that both satisfiability and finite satisfiability of $\fotwopres$ are decidable.
-Our result makes use of the \emph{biregular graph method} introduced for analyzing $\ctwo$ in \cite{KT15}.
-The method focuses on the problem of existence of graphs equipped with a partition of vertices based on constraints on the out- and in-degree.
+Our result uses a method based on analyzing \emph{biregular graph constraints}, introduced for analyzing $\ctwo$ in \cite{KT15}.
+In this analysis we search for the existence of graphs equipped with a partition of vertices based on constraints on the out- and in-degree.
 Such a partitioned graph can be characterized by the cardinalities of each partition component, and the key step in showing these decidability results is to prove that the set of tuples of integers representing valid sizes of partition components is definable by a formula in Presburger arithmetic.
-From this ``graph constraint Presburger definability'' result one can reduce satisfiability in the logic to satisfiabiity of a Presburger formula, and from there infer decidability using known results on Presburger arithmetic.
+From this ``biregular graph constraint Presburger definability'' result, one can reduce satisfiability in the logic to satisfiability of a Presburger formula, and from there infer decidability using known results on Presburger arithmetic.
+We will also use the method to get information on the \emph{spectrum} of a $\fotwopres$ sentence: the set of sizes of models of the sentence.
+We use the method to conclude that this set is definable in Presburger arithmetic, a result that had been demonstrated for $\ctwo$ in \cite{KT15}.